perfectyorg/perfecty-push-docs/docs/troubleshooting.md

 This happens if you have PHP <= 7.2 and miss the `gmp` extension.
 Perfecty Push will be disabled until you install the `gmp` extension or generate the keys manually.

-### Installing the gmp extension
+### 1. Install the gmp extension

-Follow the instructions to install it above, and then deactivate/activate the plugin from the WordPress plugin UI.
+Follow the instructions above, and then deactivate/activate the plugin from the WordPress plugin UI.
 This will generate the keys automatically for you.

-### Generating the VAPID keys manually using `openssl`
+### 2. Generating the VAPID keys manually using `openssl`

 From your WordPress server run: